apache/openserverless/README.md

   IdentityFile ~/.ssh/id_rsa
 ```

-4. Check you have access without password:
+4. Check you have access without password  and configure git

 ```
 ssh openserverless
 ```

-5. Add your git username and email
+Once you accessed to the vm configure git with your username and password:

-Now you are in the virtual machine, setup your name and email for git use.

 ```
 git config --global user.name "<your-name>" git config --global user.email "<your-email>
 ```

 ## Access the virtual machine with VSCode